-Division and Area of Study Course prerequisite (P) Subject prerequisite (SP) Assumed knowledge (A) Recommended studies (R) Genetics, Human Biology, Marine Biology, level and thus attain the same assumed knowledge as Microbiology, Physiology and Plant Sciences as above.
-Department of Chemistry Analytical Chemistry, Biological and Environmental Chemistry, Biotechnology, Geochemistry, Marine Chemical Ecology, Medicinal Chemistry, Molecular Technologies, Physical, Theoretical Organic and Inorganic Chemistry A Mathematics (Band 2) plus Chemistry (Band 3).
-Students with no HSC Chemistry and minimal mathematics will be able to take units at first-year level and thus attain the same assumed knowledge as above.
-Department of Health and Chiropractic Health None Anatomy, Chiropractic, Community Health, International Health A Mathematics (Band 2) plus Chemistry (Band 3).
-Students with no HSC Chemistry and minimal mathematics will be able to take units at first-year level and thus attain the same assumed knowledge as above.
-Department of Earth and Planetary Sciences Geology, Palaeontology, Palaeobiology, Environmental Geology, Geochemistry and interdisciplinary studies Geographic Information Systems and Environmental Studies R Biology or Chemistry or Geography or Earth and Environmental Science Geophysics, Geochemistry and Marine Science R One of Mathematics or Physics or Chemistry.
+Division of Environmental and Life Science es Department of Biological Sciences Biology, including Animal Sciences, A Mathematics (Band 2) plus Chemistry (Band 3).
+Biodiversity and Conservation Biology, Cell Biology, Students with no HSC chemistry and minimal Ecology, Environmental Biology, mathematics will be able to take units at first-year Genetics, Human Biology, Marine Biology, Microbiology, Physiology and Plant Sciences level which will enable them to acquire the above assumed knowledge.
+Department of Chemistry and Biomolecular Science 98 Analytical Chemistry, Biochemistry, Bioinformatics, Biological Chemistry, , Biotechnology, Environmental Chemistry, Geochemistry, Marine Chemical Ecology, Medicinal Chemistry, Molecular Technologies, Physical, Theoretical, Organic and Inorganic Chemistry A Mathematics (Band 2) plus Chemistry (Band 3) Students with no HSC Chemistry and minimal mathematics can take units at first-year level which will enable them to acquire the above assumed knowledge.
+Department of Health and Chiropractic Health None Anatomy, Chiropractic, Community Health, International Health A Chiropractic: Mathematics (Band 2) plus Chemistry (Band 3).
+Students with no HSC Chemistry and minimal mathematics can take units at first-year level which will enable them to acquire the above assumed knowledge.
+Department of Earth and Planetary Sciences Geology, Palaeontology, Palaeobiology, Environmental Geology, Geochemistry and interdisciplinary studies in Geographic Information Systems, Environmental Studies and Resource and Environmental Management R Biology or Chemistry or Geography or Earth and Environmental Science Geophysics, Geochemistry and Marine Science R One of Mathematics or Physics or Chemistry.
 Units of study are available in chemistry, physics, mathematics and computing for students who have not studied these subjects at HSC level.
 Department of Human Geography Human Geography, Population Studies and interdisciplinary studies in Resource and Environmental Management, Geographic Information Systems and Environmental Studies None for first-year units, however, students normally include in their program units chosen from demography, sociology, anthropology, economics, history, politics, physical geography, biology, statistics or computing and should also read the requirements for these areas of study.
-Department of Physical Geography Physical Geography, Geoecology, Atmospheric Science and interdisciplinary studies in Resource and Environmental Management, and Geographic Information Systems and Environmental Science None for first-year units, however, students normally include in their program units chosen from biology, chemistry, computing, earth and planetary sciences, human geography, and mathematics, physics or statistics and should also read the requirements for these areas of study.
-Division of Information and Communication on S Sciences Department of Computing Information Technology A Mathematics R Mathematics Extension 1 or Mathematics Extension 2 Computer Science A Mathematics (Band E3) R Mathematics Extension 1 (Band E3) or Mathematics Extension 2 Information Systems R Mathematics Extension 1 (Band E3) or Mathematics Extension 2
+Department of Physical Geography Physical Geography, Geoecology, Atmospheric Science and interdisciplinary studies in Resource and Environmental Management, Geographic Information Systems and Environmental None for first-year units, however, students normally include in their program units chosen from biology, chemistry, computing, earth and planetary sciences, human geography, mathematics, physics or statistics and should also read the requirements for these